quicwg/ops-drafts/draft-ietf-quic-manageability.md

 tempted to further reduce the UDP timeout to avoid unnecessary state.
 However, this has two drawbacks.

-First, not all servers inhabit routing architectures where connections will survive a port or address change.
+First, not all endpoints use routing architectures where connections will survive a port or address change.
 Second, applications which allow either peer to send after a period of quiescence will experience black-holing until the peer re-initializes the NAT binding.
 For these reasons, devices that can distinguish